thevickypedia/expose/docs/_sources/README.md.txt

 Unfortunately not many SSL certificate providers give the liberty to download key files.
 But `expose`, can use private certificates.

+:warning: &nbsp; Some web browsers might throw a warning and some might even block a self-signed certificate/private CA.

+To generate a self-signed cert:

 > `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout ~/.ssh/key.pem -out ~/.ssh/cert.pem`

 </details>